quiuquio/TenVis/README.md

-TenVis
+TenVis (Tensor Visualization tool)
 ======
 TenVis can help you analyze tensors or 3x3 matrices using ellipsoids.
 Different color mappings are given.
-This project was created as part of my Computer Science thesis work and is mostly aimed on Diffusion Tensor Imaging (DTI) visualization.
+This project was created as part of my Computer Science thesis work and is mostly aimed on Diffusion Tensor Imaging visualization.

 Version
 -